hen-chen/NETS/BFS and DFS/README.md

 One problem I experienced was that I'm used to BFS working on only 1 connected component.
 But on piazza, it mentioned that BFS had to traverse the whole graph if the graph wasn't connected.
 So, I used recursion if all the nodes weren't discovered after the first BFS.

-Assumptions:
-All nodes from 0 to 4038 were included in the given txt file (i.e. no nodes were skipped).
-@48 on Piazza